-• If you have caught genital herpes before you become pregnant, your immune system will provide protection to your baby in pregnancy.
-Flare-ups of genital herpes during pregnancy do not affect your baby.
+- If you have caught genital herpes before you become pregnant, your immune system will provide protection to your baby in pregnancy.
+Flare-ups of genital herpes during pregnancy do not normally affect your baby. - Even if you have a flare-up when you go into labour and give birth, the risk to your baby is low.
+Most women who have recurrent genital herpes can have a vaginal birth.

-- Even if you have a flare-up when you go into labour and give birth, the risk to your baby is extremely low.
-Most women who have recurrent genital herpes can have a vaginal birth. - As a prevention/to reduce the chance of flare-ups during pregnancy, you may be offered continuous antiviral treatment from 36 weeks of pregnancy to birth. - If you have a flare-up when you go into labour/give birth vaginally, the paediatric doctors will test your baby for HSV and treat your baby with antiviral medication until the results of the tests have shown that your baby does not have the infection.
-These tests are likely to include lumbar puncture as well as swabs.
+- As a prevention/to reduce the chance of flare-ups during pregnancy, you may be offered continuous antiviral treatment from 36 weeks of pregnancy to birth. - If you have a flare-up when you go into labour/give birth vaginally, the paediatric doctors will test your baby for HSV and treat your baby with antiviral medication if the results of the tests have shown that your baby have the infection.
+These tests are likely to include swabs and on few occasions a lumbar puncture as well.